wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) The duty and authority of a banker to pay a cheque drawn on him by his customer are determined by---

-    *   (a) Countermand of payment:
+    *   (a) countermand of payment:

-    *   (b) Notice of the customer's death.
+    *   (b) notice of the customer's death.

-    (2) Notwithstanding the provisions of paragraph [(b)][88] of subsection (1) of this section, a banker may pay a cheque drawn on him, notwithstanding that he has notice of the death of the customer who drew it, if the cheque is presented not more than 10 days after the date of the customer's death, unless---
+    (2) Notwithstanding the provisions of paragraph (b) of subsection (1), a banker may pay a cheque drawn on him, notwithstanding that he has notice of the death of the customer who drew it, if the cheque is presented not more than 10 days after the date of the customer's death, unless---

-    *   (a) The cheque is dated after that date; or
+    *   (a) the cheque is dated after that date; or

-    *   (b) The banker receives a countermand of payment by a person who claims to be entitled to a grant of administration in respect of or to be a beneficiary of the customer's estate.
+    *   (b) the banker receives a countermand of payment by a person who claims to be entitled to a grant of administration in respect of or to be a beneficiary of the customer's estate.

-    Section 75 was substituted, as from 20 September 1971, by section 2 Bills of Exchange Amendment Act 1971 (1971 No 21).
+    Section 75: replaced, on 20 September 1971, by section 2 of the Bills of Exchange Amendment Act 1971 (1971 No 21).

 #### Crossed cheques